 As a pharmacist working as a Senior Project Data Manager in Clinical R&D for a biotech company, an EMBA wasn’t a natural choice of education for Supratim Chakraborty.
-But with his sights firmly set on a more strategic role in the future, he was determined to realise his ambitions even though it meant self-funding.
+But with his sights firmly set on a more strategic role in the future, he was determined to realise his ambitions for financial proficiency, even though it meant self-funding.

 “I work for a company called Genmab.
 It’s a Danish Biotech company which specializes in the creation and development of cancer treatments.
 My job is to oversee R&D projects – I am responsible for the management and analytics of clinical data for the clinical development programs.
-Because we’re a medium-sized biotech we often work with multiple vendors and large pharma companies, so a big part of what I do is external stakeholder management and alliance management”
+Because we’re a medium-sized biotech we often work with multiple vendors and large pharma companies, so a big part of what I do is external stakeholder management and alliance management.

 “I have been in the business for 16 years, working in India, Australia and travelling to US and UK frequently, managing projects and teams all over the world.
 It’s a far cry from where I was born, in Darjeeling, at the foothills of the Himalayas.”

 “I liked my time in London so much that I considered enrolling into Warwick or City London for my MBA.
 But then came COVID.
 My home (for last 10 years) is Copenhagen where I live with my wife and 5-year-old daughter, so studying close-by became an important factor.
 I chose the Executive MBA because I had many years of experience and needed to continue working throughout the programme.
 The triple accreditation, high global rankings and the reputation of the programme were also the deciding factors.